 - 1800-1947 A.D.: British Rule.

 - 1947-till date: Post Independence Thane.

 ‘Aparant’ is the ancient name of the geographical area hosting Thane city.
 During the Indian expedition of the Greek Emperor Alexander, a number of philosophers, historians, and geographists visited India.
-Among them, a Greek historian ‘Tolemi’ has mentioned the city of Thane in his writings.
+Among them, a Greek historian ‘Tolemi’ has mentioned about the city of Thane in his writings.
 A famous sailor named Marcopolo had also visited Thane in 1290 A.D. and noted it to be one of the best cities in the world.
 A place called ‘Ghodbunder’ was famous for horse-trading thus deriving its name from the word ghoda i.e. horse and bunder meaning port.
 During this period a fabric called ‘Tansi’ was exported from Thane.
 During the period from 13 A.D. to 17 A.D., the Muslims, Portuguese, Marathas, & the British dynasties ruled Thane.
 From 810 A.D. to 1260 A.D. the Shilahar Dynasty ruled over Thane.

 |Kopineshwar Temple, Thane|

 The Emperors of Shilahar dynasty were disciples of Lord Shiva and the Kopineshwar Temple has been built during their reign.
 During this period, due to the secular attitude and tolerance of Shilahars towards different religions, a large number of people from different communities like Parsis, Christians, Muslims and Jews settled down in Thane, thus sowing seeds of a cosmopolitan city.